Team-Jackdaw/chat-with-NPC/docs/Config.md

 - `NPCEntityManager` stores all `NPCEntity` and provides methods to activate, extract, and delete NPCEntity.
 - `NPCEntity` contains a `TextBubbleEntity`, and some settings `Career`, `instructions`, `Group`, `longTermMemory`.
-- `NPCEntity` is activated when the `ConversationHandler` is activated, and unloaded when the `ConversationHandler` is unloaded, and the lifecycle is managed by `ConversationManager`.
+- `NPCEntity` is only activated when the player is talking to the NPC, or when an OP uses a command to view and modify an NPC.

 Other settings: